How go grow broad beans

 How to Grow Broad Beans

 Broad beans are cheap and easy to grow from seed.
 You need a good number of plants for a decent crop and germinating from seed is the most economical way to get a good crop.
 Broad beans are a large seed, easy to handle and to germinate.
-Watch the video for tips on sowing broad beans and planting beans
+Watch the video for tips on sowing broad beans and a video looking at the different types of beans and tips about planting beans

 When growing Broad Beans they can be germinated from late February onwards.
 Fill suitable containers with compost, damp it and press down gently to ensure there are no air pockets and then place a bean seed about 7 cms down the container, sprinkle with a little compost and cover.
 Put in a warm place and germination should occur after a few days.
 Broad beans can be planted out in March/April and also sown direct into the veg plot.
 When growing Broad Beans in the veg plot or planting out note they will need some protection from severe weather.
 Plant in double rows 30 cms apart, shallow about 7 cms deep, plant every 15cms.